ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/view.md

 **Example without TO table**

-The application is very limited because it only possible to change SELECT section without adding new columns.
+The application is very limited because you can only change the `SELECT` section without adding new columns.

 ```sql
 CREATE TABLE src_table (`a` UInt32) ENGINE = MergeTree ORDER BY a;